Skip to main content

 Sending MIDI information out of Sensory Percussion opens up a whole new world of possibilities: not only can you control sounds in other DAWs or physical devices, but you can also use it to control video in external MIDI-mappable software!

 So let's go over how to set this up.
 Before you even open Sensory Percussion, you need to make sure you have a virtual MIDI bus available (assuming you're sending MIDI to another program.
 If you're sending out to a physical device, it should automatically show up as an available output when you connect it via USB).
-Check out the first 4 steps of our v1 MIDI-out page to see how to set this up.
-Once you've made sure you have an active IAC driver bus, open up the Audio Settings Page, go to MIDI Devices, and select it as a MIDI output:
+Check out the page on How to Set Up MIDI Routing to see how to set this up.

 To send MIDI out of Sensory Percussion 2, there are two places you need to add MIDI objects: inside of your set and in your hardware outputs.
 It doesn't matter what order they're created, but they're both necessary.